 The Hands off Our Charities Alliance has done some great work highlighting some of these issues in mainstream media, including a recent snag in the government’s united front, including a Liberal Senator raising concerns, as well as calling for the United Nations to get involved.

 Aboriginal organisations have come out with a range of concerns – concerned that their ability to advocate will be impacted – especially after seeing such huge momentum in recent years on issues of racial justice.

 Also here is an excellent article from Tim Costello “It is difficult to see this as anything other than a concerted effort by the government to stifle legitimate and lawful policy advocacy by charities.”
 (Note: this is a great article but a small error has been made: the charity would need to have actively promoted or resourced this event for possible de-registration)

 But we know our supporters are interested in the detail – and there has been little attention given as to how the potential silencing of the charity sector will play out for grassroots movements – so we want to give you a little more background, and encourage you to alert your networks.
-First step – sign and share this petition.
 Talk about it in your social networks using the tags #ProtectPeacefulProtest and #HandsOffOurCharities and sign up here with the Australian Democracy Network.

 What many folks are unaware of – is that there doesn’t even need to be civil disobedience involved, for a charity to be de-registered.
 This could impact events as commonplace as rallies and street marches.
 They simply need to involve an element of a summary offence such as trespass (just the act itself, not necessarily resulting in a police charge, as many events are managed informally through the discretion of police), and either the ACTIVE promotion or use of charity RESOURCES. (this could include staff time, promotion through comms channels, loaning equipment, etc)